microsoft/PowerPlatformConnectors/independent-publisher-connectors/Clockify/README.md

 # Clockify

-Clockify is a popular, easy to use, free time tracking software solution (http://clockify.me).
-This connector helps to connect to your Clockify to the Power Platform so you can pull data like Workspaces, Project, Tasks, Time Entries etc.
+Clockify is a popular, easy to use, free time tracking software solution.
+This connector helps to connect your Clockify account to the Power Platform so you can pull data like Workspaces, Projects, Tasks and TimeEntries.

 ## Publisher: Dr Adrian Colquhoun (Strategik)